trackcord/discord-reddit/README.md

 # Discord Invite Scraper for Reddit Comments

-A tool that scans Reddit comments and posts for Discord invite links using Bun.
-It efficiently processes multiple pages of subreddit content and extracts unique Discord invites.
+This tool helps you find Discord invite links in Reddit comments and posts using Bun.
+It efficiently scans multiple pages of subreddit content and extracts unique Discord invites.

 ## Features

-- Scans specified subreddits for Discord invites in posts and comments
+- Scans specific subreddits for Discord invites in posts and comments
-- Uses Reddit API to fetch data with configurable pagination
+- Uses the Reddit API to fetch data with customizable pagination
-- Extracts unique Discord invite links using regex matching
+- Extracts unique Discord invite links using regex
-- Rate limiting and error handling for reliable scraping
+- Includes rate limiting and error handling for reliable scraping
-- Detailed logging to both console and file
+- Provides detailed logging to both the console and a file
 - Saves results to a text file

 ## Prerequisites

 - [Bun](https://bun.sh/) installed on your system
-- [Reddit](https://reddit.com) account with session credentials
+- A [Reddit](https://reddit.com/) account with session credentials

 ## Installation